Aero the Acro-Bat 2

-The story starts directly after the events of the original game, where Aero had knocked Edgar Ektor off of a tower.
+The story starts directly after the events of the original game, where Aero had knocked his nemesis Edgar Ektor off of a tower.
 After knocking him off, Aero leaves to explore Ektor's museum, finding a mirror which brings him to an ancient castle.
-Meanwhile, Ektor's henchman Zero manages to save him before he hits the ground, and tells Zero to prepare a 'Plan B'.
+There, Aero meets an Eastern European bat named Batasha, who pleads for his help.
+Meanwhile, Ektor's henchman Zero manages to save him before he hits the ground and tells Zero to prepare a "Plan B."

-The game is split into 8 worlds, all of them except for the final world with three 'acts' each.
-The goal of each level is to find the exit at the end of every act, defeating enemies and collecting power-ups along the way.
+The game is a side-scrolling platformer played as the "bat with attitude," Aero.
+The game is split into eight worlds, with all of them except for the last consisting of three acts each.
+The goal of each act is to reach the exit at the end, defeating enemies and collecting power-ups along the way.